 The primary cause of migraines without headache is still unknown, but there are factors that tend to trigger them for some people.
 Triggers include stress, hormonal changes, certain smells, bright lights, environmental changes, head trauma, fatigue, certain foods, especially foods containing certain preservatives, and some medications.
 Those with a family history of migraines, women, especially those going through hormonal changes or those on hormone replacement therapy or hormonal birth control.

 There are a number of medications available to treat the symptoms of migraines.
 However, some of these medications can cause liver damage or other issues if taken in excess or for prolonged periods, so it is important not to use them more than ten days per month.
 If OTC pain relievers are ineffective, your doctor can prescribe Triptans such as Imitrex, Zomig, Axert, Maxalt, Relpax or Treximet, among others.
 If nausea or vomiting are issues, you may be prescribed anti-nausea medication such as Zofran.
-All of these can have side-effects too, so we would recommend natural chiropractic care.
+All of these can have side-effects too that you need to be aware of.
+Chiropractic care may an effective solution for you.

 I hope this article has been helpful in explaining how to recognise and treat symptoms associated with migraine without a headache.
 In most cases, the condition is easily treated with either OTC pain relievers or prescription medications.
 If you experience migraine auras without headache, call us on 02 8039 6700 to discuss your treatment options.